-"Regent" has rather small berries, but is interesting as an entry-level variety and as a pot plant.
-It forms basal buds better than "muscat bleu" and is therefore well suited for spur pruning (easy for beginners to learn).
-If you want to get into the art of vine cutting, you can easily experiment with "Regent"!
+"Regent" has rather small berries, but is of interest as an entry-level variety and as a potted plant.
+It forms basal buds better than "Muscat bleu" and is therefore well suited for spur pruning (easy for beginners to learn).
+If you want to get into the art of pruning, you can easily experiment with Regent!
 Cultivated in a pot, the stock remains pleasantly compact.
-It has good resistance to fungi and is also interesting for wall planting in cooler areas, but not for areas with a lot of rain because of its weakness for downy mildew.
+It has good resistance to mould/fungi and is also good for wall planting in cooler areas, but not for areas with a lot of rain because of its susceptibility to downy mildew.

 (German variety derived from "Diana" x "Chambourcin")

-Bare rooted from March - Mai, reservation is advised because of limited quantity.
+Bare-rooted from March - May; reserving in advance is advised due to limited quantity.

-"Regent" was bred for winemaking from "Diana" x "Chambourcin," and is suitable - with some reservations - for table grapes (small berries).
+"Regent" was bred for winemaking from "Diana" x "Chambourcin," and is suitable -- with some conditions -- for table grapes (berries are small).
 A robust vine of medium vigour for sunny southeast to west walls.
 Fungus-tolerant to powdery mildew, but slightly susceptible to downy mildew.
-Flowering moderate to good.
-Particularly frost hardy due to the naturally smaller fruit, and because lay people never prune vines enough and leave too much fruit on the vines, frost is not a big problem.
-Therefore this variety is also suitable for pot cultivation.
+Flowering is moderate to strong.
+Particularly frost-hardy due to the naturally smaller fruit.
+Because the amateur rarely prunes vines enough and leaves too much fruit on the vines, the threat of frost is not so pronounced here.
+This variety is also especially suitable for potting.
 Leaves are partially red in autumn.
-"Regent" is relatively unproblematic to cultivate!
+"Regent" is relatively easy to cultivate!
 Watering can increase the berry size.

-turning blue from midsummer, 1.0 to 1.5 cm, taste fruity sweet, thick skin, berries occasionally drop off about 4 weeks after maturation, so timely harvest is crucial.
+Berries turn blue starting in midsummer, 1.0 - 1.5 cm in size, taste fruity sweet, thick skin; berries occasionally drop off about 4 weeks after maturation, so timely harvest is crucial.

-"Regent" is a registered variety, propagation is prohibited!
+"Regent" is a registered variety, so propagation is prohibited.